cornellh4i/lagos-volunteers/README.md

 4. Open the repository in VS Code.
 A button should appear in the bottom right corner asking to reopen the folder in a Dev Container.
 Click **Yes**.

 5. Add necessary environment variables.
-The following files should be filled out: `/backend/.env` and `/frontend/.env.local`
+In the `backend` folder, create a copy of `.env.template` and rename it as `.env`.
+In the `frontend` folder, create a copy of `.env.template` and rename is as `.env.local`.
+Fill out all the necessary details.
+Note that `.env` files **should never be committed to GitHub**.

-3. Start the client and server
+6. Start the client and server

    ```sh
    # Run yarn setup in the root folder to build both the backend and the frontend
    yarn setup